Santa Uses Power Automate to Automate the Holidays

 To start building the survey form, the Elves’ IT Team will log into Forms Pro using their Office 365 credentials, and select to start a New Pro Survey.

 This will launch the Survey designer page where the Elves can add their questions and customize the form layout.
-They start by adding a title, and a small paragraph that instruct parents and children on how to fill this form.
+They start by adding a title, and a small paragraph that instructs parents and children on how to fill this form.

 To make the Form more festive, they change the Form Theme to use Christmas’s official red color and decide to add a real picture of Santa Clause to make the form look more authentic.